matrix-org/matrix-spec-proposals/proposals/2140-terms-of-service-2.md

 }
 ```

-Whenever a client submits a `POST $prefix/terms` request to an IS or IM, it
+Whenever a client submits a `POST $prefix/terms` request to an IS or IM or
-SHOULD update this account data section adding any the URLs of any additional
+completes an `m.terms` flow on the HS, it SHOULD update this account data
+section adding any the URLs of any additional documents that the user agreed to
-documents that the user agreed to to this list.
+to this list.

 ### Terms Acceptance in the API

 Any request to any endpoint in the IS and IM APIs, with the exception of
 `/_matrix/identity/api/v1` may return a `M_TERMS_NOT_SIGNED` errcode.
 This
 indicates that the user must agree to (new) terms in order to use or continue
 to use the service.
+The `_matrix/identity/api/v1/3pid/unbind` must also not
+return the `M_TERMS_NOT_SIGNED` if the request has a valid signature from a
+Homeserver.

 The client uses the `GET $prefix/terms` endpoint to get the latest set of terms
 that must be agreed to.
 It then cross-references this set of documents against